greylabel/Drupal-Theming-Best-Practices/README.md

 For more information on CSS selector efficiency: https://developers.google.com/speed/docs/best-practices/rendering

-If you find yourself fighting a module’s, or drupal core’s default stylesheet and need to remove it’s css file, you should use a hook_css_alter() to unset the file in your template.php file in your theme directory.
+If you find yourself fighting a module’s, or drupal core’s default stylesheet and need to remove it’s css file, you should use a hook_css_alter() to unset the file in template.php in your theme directory.

 A great module that can be used to set up your theme’s generic styles is the style guide module ( https://drupal.org/project/styleguide ).